 What is web hosting?

 Web hosting is the generic name given to the business of, well, hosting a website for organizations or individuals.
+Truth is that it can be done by individuals (e.g. I host a website from home) or by businesses.
 But that's just the beginning: selecting a truly reliable, affordable, scalable web hosting provider is a daunting and overwhelming task, as there are so many options out there.

-Many packages include a wealth of features that you may or may not place value upon, including a mailing list, a control panel, the ability to create online stores easily, simple website builder tools, and varying levels of support (either over the phone or live chat).
+Many packages include a wealth of features that you may or may not place value upon, including a mailing list, a control panel, the ability to create online stores easily, simple web building tools, and varying levels of support (either over the phone or live chat).

 Whether you're looking to build a website for yourself, a website for your small business now or for the future, or a simple online store, or you just want to save money by moving to a cheaper web hosting provider, we've got you covered.